 Visitors to the Smithsonian’s National Zoo may encounter the Zoo’s three male cheetahs roaming, playing and snoozing on exhibit.
-However, behind the scenes at the Smithsonian Conservation and Biology Institute (SCBI in Front Royal, Virginia, many more cheetahs live, breed and contribute to the North American cheetah population.
+However, behind the scenes at the Smithsonian Conservation Biology Institute in Front Royal, Virginia, many more cheetahs live, breed and contribute to the North American cheetah population.
 Cheetah keepers and scientists also contribute to saving cheetahs through improving breeding efforts with their important scientific studies.
 Take a look back through some of the milestones that SCBI’s cheetah team has celebrated since the breeding program began.

 5. Happy 10th birthday, Nick!